Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

+---
+date: 2025-02-25
+author: Bas Magré
+---
-# Ubuntu 24.10 on StarFive VisionFive 2 with AMDGPU
+# Ubuntu 24.10 StarFive VisionFive 2 AMDGPU

 Ubuntu 24.10 is using the 6.11 kernel.
-This has the PCI-e controller of StarFive VisionFive 2 + AMDGPU drivers that are working with RISC-V.
+This has the PCI-e controller of JH7110 SoC + AMDGPU drivers that are working with RISC-V.
-So if you have a m2 to pci-e adapter you can now run Ubuntu with AMDGPU on RISC-V (without building your own kernel with patches etc.)
+So if you have a M.2 to pci-e adapter you can now run Ubuntu with AMDGPU on RISC-V (without building your own kernel with patches etc.)

-The only problem is now the u-boot that initialize the PCI-e controller to scan for m.2 drivers.
+The only problem is now the U-boot that initialize the PCI-e controller to scan for M.2 drivers.
 Some of my AMDPGU do not like that (fan 100% and not detected anymore in the kernel).

-So we need a u-boot (from Ubuntu) without the initialization of the PCI-e controller.
+So we need a U-boot (with the patches from Ubuntu) without the initialization of the PCI-e controller.
 I have build that and release the flash-files (u-boot + opensbi) on github.

-So we can now just flash Ubuntu 24.10 to an eMMC, use the custom flash-files (u-boot + opensbi).
+So we can now just flash Ubuntu 24.10 to an eMMC and use the custom flash-files (u-boot + opensbi).

-a lot of AMDGPU's worked on this setup:
+A lot of my AMDGPU's worked on this setup:

 - ATI Radeon HD 5450 (Cedar PRO)
 - ATI Radeon HD 5850 (Cypress PRO)